 - Practice, practice, practice.
 You can play in a sandbox, use legal practice examinations (only on MS Dynamics Certified) or make your own practice examinations.

-- The day of the examination itself, make sure to only revise the main concepts instead of stressing you out with the details.
+- The day of the examination itself, do not study.
+This sounds very counter-intuitive, but stress plays a big role on exam day performance.
 Having an intense session of physical activity before an exam is also a great idea.

 Here are some great resources for you to explore in order to become certified (most of them are free):